KarinOchayon070/AboutME/README.md

 - 📫 How to reach me - **karinoch070@gmail.com**.

 - ⚡ Fun fact - **I quote sentences from "friends" 👯‍♀️ and I'm addicted to coffee!☕**

+- 💻 Take a look at my website at the following link - https://karinochayonswebsite.onrender.com.

 <h3 align="left">Connect with me:</h3>
 <p align="left">